HarvestProfit/react-native-rectangle-scanner/README.md

 Above is a very barebones version of the scanner.
 Check out a full example in [example folder](example/CompleteExample.js).
 That will handle device specific things, rendering error states, camera controls for different device sizes, mult tasking mode, etc. This is what I would consider the production ready version of using this package (it's actually very similar to the component(s) that we use in production.

+## Simulators

+This package works on a simulator.
+Android has a pretty cool VR world that emulates a camera.
+On iOS the preview will just be a black screen, and the `onDeviceSetup` property will return false for the `hasCamera` attribute so you can show a custom message like "This device doesnt have a camera".

 ## Properties